 Factual error: The surviving space shuttle takes off from the asteroid horizontally, like an airliner taking off from a runway.
 This is absurd.
 There is no air to provide lift for the wings, so the shuttle - with its engines providing thrust straight back - would simply trundle along the ground like a car (it doesn't use its maneuvering jets at any time).
 Second, they'd have to count on finding a clear length of ground on a debris strewn asteroid.
 Vertical takeoff, anyone?

 Factual error: It's explained in detail how the impact will cause a horrible freak tide, what it will do, and that one half of mankind will die in the nuclear winter.
-That´s absolutely irrelevant.
-The asteroid is "as big as Texas," that means several hundred of miles.
+That's absolutely irrelevant.
+The asteroid is "the size of Texas," that means a quarter of a million square miles.
 Such an impact is called ELE (Extinction Level Event).
 A bigger part of the Pacific Ocean would evaporate immediately, so no matter if a wave or not.
 The earth would become "sterilized."
 So no lifeform will live long enough to die in a winter.
 (So it is nonsensical to compare that impact with the event 65 million years ago.
-It's much different.)
+It's much different).